 Mary Ann Krisa, assistant dean of students and director of the first-year experience, works closely with new students to help them to take advantage of the many opportunities and resources that the College provides.
-Dean Krisa also oversees orientation programming during Language and Thinking, provides students with inidvidual assistance throughout the academic year, and coordinates programmatic efforts that help to meet the diverse needs of the first-year class.
+Dean Krisa also oversees orientation programming during Language and Thinking, provides students with individual assistance throughout the academic year, and coordinates programmatic efforts that help to meet the diverse needs of the first-year class.
 Parents, faculty, and staff are encouraged to contact Dean Krisa with any questions regarding students of the first-year class.

 First-year students also have the opportunity to begin their Bard College experience at Bard College Berlin.
 For more information and to apply, please contact Dean Krisa for more information.